jaetask/minimal-14kb-website/README.md

 ## No really..
 Why?
 Why not?
 Experimentation is good, rewarding and fun.
 I really need a new website.. the current one sucks, it literally doesn't represent anything that I have learned in the last 3 years.

 But this isnt just an experiment..
 I really want to question everything, even the need for jQuery, underscore etc. Do we really need them?
 Whats possible without?
-I plan to push this to the limits, over and over again, to see what is possible in a single HTTP request.
+I plan to push this to the limits, over and over again, to see what is possible in a single (round trip) HTTP request.
 This will be an ongoing labour of love kind of project.

 ## Goals